Your Home Addition: Planning Your New Addition

 There are some differences, however.
-One difference we like is that where in the typical remodeling situation we have to deal with walls, floors, roofs and other structures already built by someone else, when building an addition, we get to build our own walls, etc. so we know they will be square, plumb, level and structurally sound.
+One difference we like is that in the typical remodeling situation we have to deal with walls, floors, roofs, and other structures already built by someone else while in building an addition, we get to build our own walls, etc. so we know they will be square, plumb, level and structurally sound.

 A second difference is the opportunity to use some new technologies that have vastly improved home building over the past 25 years.

 A ground-level addition needs a foundation to support its substantial weight, provide a flat and level surface for subsequent construction and isolate wood-based materials from ground contact.
 Wood in contact with the ground is prone to rotting and infestation by termites and other wood-loving bugs.